-On November 8, 2016, a former employee filed a claim against the Company alleging that he is entitled to compensation for unlawful dismissal by the Company.
-A mediation attempt has failed, the Company is waiting for the first hearing to take place.
+On February 18, 2016, a former employee filed a claim against the Company alleging that he is entitled to compensation for unlawful dismissal by the Company.
+A mediation attempt has failed, and the Company is waiting for the first hearing to take place.
 The Company believes that it has valid defenses to the claim.
-According to the Company's legal counsel the award will not exceed \$ 32.
+According to the assessment by the Company's legal counsel the award is not expected to exceed \$ 190.